timwfitnum/Validus-MemeGen/README.md

 In the project root directory, in the command line interface, run:
 `npm start`

-Given no errors occur, you should be redirected to a browser pop-up where the project. is being run.
+Given no errors occur, you should be redirected to a browser pop-up where the project is being run.
 If you are not redirected, you should find the project running in the browser on http://localhost:3000/